benfrick/docs-portfolio/doc/commerce/order/overview-order.md

 ### Use Cases

-Step through the use cases below to incorporate consumer Order History into your experience.
+Step through the use cases below to incorporate Consumer Order History into your experience.

 |---|
 |<i class="g72-check"></i>&nbsp;&nbsp;[List some or all of a member's orders.](/doc/commerce/order/use-order.html#step-1-list-a-members-orders)|